 As a student, your primary goal is the pursuit of an education.
 Student employment should be considered an extension of the educational experience and should not interfere with educational success.
 You will typically work between 6 and 10 hours per week and are not permitted to work more than 20 hours per week during the academic year.
 Students earn Ohio's minimum wage, depending on the position and skills required for the position.
 The amount that is listed on your Financial Aid statement is the maximum amount that you can be paid while working in a student employment position.
 You are not guaranteed to earn exactly the amount which appears on your Financial Aid statement.

-You are responsible for securing an on-campus position if you would like to take advantage of your work study award.
-You must take the initiative to find a position through the On-Campus Employment Program.
+You are responsible for securing an on-campus position.
 You are not automatically placed in a position.

-Students awarded federal work study or university employment can consider employment at local service-oriented organizations through the Community Service Jobs Program.
-Job sites are chosen to allow for a wide range of opportunities within city limits.
+Options for Federal Work Study/University Employment eligible students include employment at local service-oriented organizations through the Community Service Jobs Program.
+Jobs include a wide range of opportunities within city limits.
 These opportunities help students develop a sense of social responsibility and touch the lives of community residents in meaningful and lasting ways.
 All participating students receive on-site supervision and are expected to attend 3 group reflection sessions during the academic year.